 When people die, it can be difficult to find accurate and complete records for them.
 However, it’s still necessary in many different industries.
 Government agencies may need to verify a death.
 Law enforcement may need information about a person after they passed away.
 Collections agencies may need to weed out deceased accounts.

 Find deceased records with a people search engine

-- When you’re trying to skip trace someone, the first thing you should do is determine whether that person is dead or alive.
+- When you’re trying to skip trace someone, you should first determine if that person is dead or alive.